ajency/Wine-subscription/wp-content/plugins/woocommerce-ajax-filters/readme.txt

 &#128312; [**Product Preview for WooCommerce**](https://wordpress.org/plugins/product-preview-for-woocommerce/)
 &#128312; [**Products Compare for WooCommerce**](https://wordpress.org/plugins/products-compare-for-woocommerce/)
 &#128312; [**Wishlist and Waitlist for WooCommerce**](https://wordpress.org/plugins/wish-wait-list-for-woocommerce/)

-Nevertheless, it could be compatible with many other WooCommerce plugins that have not been tested yet.
-If you want to inform us about compatibility with other plugins, please, [email to us](http://berocket.com/contact).

 = Shortcode: =
 * In editor `[br_filters attribute=price type=slider title="Price Filter"]`